viapath/zippy/README.md

 ## Usage

 ### Webservice
-The application runs on Apache Webserver (WSGI).
+The application runs on Apache Webserver (native) or gunicorn (docker) using WSGI.
 The standard install exposes the service on port 80 on the guest and forwards to host machine port 5000.

 Currently the design process is executed synchronously.
 This can potentially lead to timeouts during the design process if many target regions are requested.
 In this case please run *zippy* from the command line interface.